Skip to content

 No external network path.
 Inference, retrieval, and orchestration entirely on local infrastructure.
 Model updates and audit exports via controlled physical transfer.

-Fit signal: defense, classified public-sector workloads, high-security research.
+Fit signal: classified public-sector workloads, high-security research.

 • Hybrid with a sovereignty boundary